 They’ve shown many children around these buildings from inland towns, the idea being that they instill a taste for the seaside in them and when they go home they enthuse to their parents and create a good impression about how nice Fleetwood is, and the family returns for holidays and outings.

 Visit Fleetwood remember the craft shop in The Mount when we first came here about 30 years ago.
 It was the Civic Society who rescued this unique building from the doldrums after it had been stood empty for years and years.
 Once they’d campaigned and got the building back into working order, they were based for a long while on the top floor.
 There, the Civic Society had displays of local memorabilia and kept their headquarters open every weekend for the public to look at.

 A Mine of Local Information

 These two are a walking mine of local information, and fascinating to hear.
 I didn’t know that the clock at the top of The Mount was a memorial to the First World War and donated to the local people of Fleetwood.
 I couldn’t say I’d ever heard it chime, until as we were stood there it did!

 Along with many locals, I also didn’t know that our two lighthouses are still working.
 That’s largely because they are designed to be seen from sea.
 But if you take a trip up the Lower Lighthouse on Heritage Open Days with Yvonne, she’ll tell you everything that you want to know and more.

 Fleetwood Civic Society are responsible for the open days at The Mount and Lower Lighthouse, and individual buildings then look after their own openings.
-The Civic Society then collate everything and promote the event as a whole, starting the mammoth task in February each year.
-All members give their time freely for the love of Fleetwood.

 Find out More